cashubtc/nuts/exchange.md

 here.
 Two mitigations bound the added trust:

-1. **A violation is transcript-checkable.** Any party holding the full transcript (inputs, conditions, output commitments, signatures) can prove the mint accepted an exchange that violates a condition or a conservation rule.
+1. **A violation is transcript-checkable.** Any party holding the full transcript (inputs, conditions, output commitments, signatures, expiry) can prove the mint accepted an exchange that violates a condition or a conservation rule.
 This is incidental verifiability, not a published audit log.
 2. **Anonymity makes betrayal indiscriminate.** Fresh per-authorization `nonce`,